microsoft/mu_feature_config/SetupDataPkg/Docs/Profiles/Overview.md

 ### Configuration Profiles

 UEFI Configuration Profiles, historically called BIOS Flavors, are sets of defined values for UEFI configuration variables.
-Such profiles are useful in the datacenter case where different owners may use the same hardware but have different requirements for UEFI configuration variables, such as one owner requiring Secure Boot enabled and SMT disabled and another owner requiring Secure Boot disabled and SMT enabled.
+Such profiles are useful where different owners may use the same hardware but have different requirements for UEFI configuration variables, such as one owner requiring Secure Boot enabled and SMT disabled and another owner requiring Secure Boot disabled and SMT enabled.
 Configuration profiles are provided by the FW as a means to allow both groups to use the same hardware and FW, but choosing different profiles with the set of configuration they require.

 ## Design